 The laws surrounding the shipment of wine vary from state to state, and Idaho has its own laws that wine clubs must work within.
 As of 2010, residents of Iowa may receive direct shipments from wineries that have been granted shipping permits from the state’s licensing office.
 There are no existing volume restrictions at this time.
 And when it comes to the many different wine clubs that we've reviewed — there are plenty of great wine clubs that are available to be delivered to Iowa!
-See below our reviews and ratings of wine clubs that ship to Iowa.
+See below our reviews and ratings of wine clubs that currently ship to Iowa.
 These are our favorite wine clubs that ship to Iowa!

 In spite of these obstacles, Iowa is currently home to over 95 wineries and vineyards.
 The state’s wine producers have focused their growing efforts on French hybrid and native American grape varietals, as they can be grown successfully in many parts of the state.
 Vinifera varietals make up a very small percentage of Iowa’s grape production.
 After the region proved to be a unique geological and topographical growing district, a 30,000 square mile portion of Northeastern Iowa was recently added to the Mississippi Valley American Viticultural Area.
 The Mississippi River has a mediating effect on this region’s climate, making it possible to grow a wider selection of grapes.
 The majority of the state’s winemakers are entrepreneurs with limited agricultural backgrounds, hoping to prove that Iowa soil is fit for producing much more than just corn and soybeans.